 - Hospitals now have immediate access into the system in the event of a chemical exposure incident.

-- Health department have access to all emergency plans for a full visual on all the chemicals throughout the county.
+- Healths department have access to all emergency plans for a full visual on all chemicals across the county.